 fair to others if workshops reach their stated capacity only

 because numerous people who aren't sure they will attend have

 registered, and others who really want to attend are blocked

 from registering.
 If you have more than 5 workshops that you

-want to attend, list those additional workshops in the
+want to attend, list those additional workshops in the stand-by

-"comments" field on the form and you will be placed on
+section of your registration message and you will be placed on

 the waiting list for them.